View highlights from Kelly Field historical marker dedication ceremony in Daytona Beach

-With the support of the City of Daytona Beach and the Volusia County-Daytona Beach Branch of the NAACP, SABR’s Central Florida Chapter will install a commemorative marker at the site of Kelly Field, where Jackie Robinson and John Wright integrated spring training with the Montreal Royals in 1946, in Daytona Beach, Florida.
+With the support of the City of Daytona Beach and the Volusia County-Daytona Beach Branch of the NAACP, SABR’s Central Florida Chapter installed a commemorative marker on October 23, 2022, at the site of Kelly Field, where Jackie Robinson and John Wright integrated spring training with the Montreal Royals in 1946, in Daytona Beach, Florida.

-Thanks to a Local Grant from SABR, the plaque will be unveiled for the first time as part of a ceremony honoring the event at the Midtown Cultural Center in Daytona Beach.
+Thanks to a Local Grant from SABR, the plaque was unveiled for the first time as part of a ceremony honoring the event at the Midtown Cultural Center in Daytona Beach.
 SABR CEO Scott Bush was on hand for the celebration.

-- Read more: Andreas Butler: Historical marker will be located at site where Jackie Robinson practiced (Daytona Times)
+- Read more: Andreas Butler: Historic marker for iconic baseball players unveiled at Kelly Field (Daytona Times)